Nynros/InternetSecurity/README.txt

-Use common WLAN-Router like TP Link Archer BE550 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link Archer RE800BE Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible Enable a VPN (like Wireguard) on your WLAN-Router if possible and select the fastest VPN connection Enable MAC Filtering on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically Change the default password on your WLAN-Router/-Extender (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") and store it in a safe place (Password Manager)
+Use common WLAN-Router like TP Link Archer BE550 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link Archer RE800BE Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible Enable a VPN (like Wireguard) on your WLAN-Router if possible and select the fastest VPN connection Enable MAC Filtering on your WLAN-Router if possible Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically Change the default admin password on your WLAN-Router/-Extender (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") and store it in a safe place (Password Manager)
-Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112), it's privacy focused and blocks stinky ad- and malware-stuff (https://www.quad9.net/)
+Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112).
+It's privacy focused and blocks stinky ad- and malware-stuff (https://www.quad9.net/)

 Topic: WIFI
 ------------------
-Choose a strong unique wlan-name (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan.
-Choosing your name, adress, other personal information and / or your router name or -model as a wlan name isn't wise.
+Choose a strong and long unique wlan-name for every active wlan (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan.
-Choose a strong unique password (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan.
-Choosing your your name, adress, other personal information and / or your router name or -model as a wlan password isn't wise.
+Choose a strong and long unique password (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan.
+Choosing your your name, adresse, other personal information and / or your router name or -model as a wlan password -/name isn't smart.
-Switch to valid high WiFi-Channels, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of your WLANs if possible Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz) Disable WLAN/UPnP (Universal Plug and Play) if you don't use / need it Disable WLAN/WPS if you don't use / need it
+Switch to valid WiFi-Channels, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of all of your WLANs Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz) Disable WLAN/UPnP (Universal Plug and Play) if you don't use / need it Disable WLAN/WPS if you don't use / need it